Ivan Režić

-Ivan Režić (born 15 September 1979) is a Croatian footballer who plays as a midfielder for Varteks.
+Ivan Režić (born 15 September 1979) is a retired Croatian footballer who last played as a midfielder for Varteks.
 He made one appearance for the Croatia national team in 2003.

 Career

 Režić earned his first and only cap for Croatia on 9 February 2003 in a friendly against Macedonia.
 The home match, which was played in Šibenik, finished as a 2–2 draw.